nathankurt/k8s-cert/notes/core-concepts.md

   * **Replication Controller**
     * The older tech that's being replaced by replica set.
   * **Replica Set**
-    * New recomended way to set up replication
+    * New recommended way to set up replication

 ### Creating a Replication Controller